aurajs/website/source/guides/2013-07-06-aura-development-docs.html.markdown

 A few additional stuff we are investigating :

 * [Web components](http://html5-demos.appspot.com/static/webcomponents/index.html).
-We think AuraJS Widgets are a great fit to start working with web components.
+We think AuraJS Components are a great fit to start working with web components.
 We'll start experimenting with them soon.
 * [postal.js](https://github.com/postaljs).
 Currently, AursJS mediator is implemented with [EventEmitter2](https://github.com/hij1nx/EventEmitter2), but postal's extensible architecture would allow us to have apps that could communicate seamlessly [accross frames or windows](https://github.com/postaljs/postal.xframe) or even [accross the web via WebSockets](https://github.com/postaljs/postal.socket)
-* Extensions to make it easy to write Backbone, EmberJS or Angular powered widgets.
+* Extensions to make it easy to write Backbone, EmberJS or Angular powered components.

 What do you think ?
 We'd love to have your feedback.